EasyG0ing1/alexa-assistant-instructions/fresh_install.md

 ![Click the 'Create Skill' button.](screenshots/skill-setup-part1-fig1.png)

-2. Set the "SkillName" to "*Google Assistant for Alexa*" and then select the language that you wish to run the skill in **IMPORTANT: If you are not based outside the US or your device is set to another langauage e.g. UK English then you will need to select the same language as the country you liove in/langauge your device is set to, otherwise the skill will default to US English and the SKILL WILL NOT WORK**
+2. Set the "SkillName" to "*Google Assistant for Alexa*" and then select the language that you wish to run the skill in **IMPORTANT: If you are based outside the US or your device is set to another langauage e.g. UK English then you will need to select the same language as the country you live in/langauge your device is set to, otherwise the skill will default to US English and the SKILL WILL NOT WORK**

 ![Enter the 'SkillName'.](screenshots/skill-setup-part1-fig2.png)